ziadoz/dotfiles/README.md

 # Dotfiles
-These are my dotfiles to for development on macOS.
+A set of basic development dotfiles for macOS.

 ## Usage
 First, create a `vars.yml` file in `ansible/vars` using the sample file as a starting point: